indigo-d/luna_android_published_sdk/README.md

 #### 3.1.
 Recommended solution

-Extend one of the activities (preferably launcher activity) with `AppCompatActivity` wrapper called `LocationPermissionActivity` to handle asking the user for location permission and turning on device GPS module automatically.
+Extend one of the activities (preferably launcher activity) with `AppCompatActivity` wrapper called `LocationPermissionActivity` to handle asking the user for location permission and turning on the device GPS module automatically.

 ![](https://i.ibb.co/YfWPbSR/Screenshot-2021-07-05-at-16-10-24.png)